-Ainfluencer is an Instagram influencer marketing platform with a powerful smart AI engine that finds the most related bloggers for you.
+Ainfluencer is an Instagram influencer marketplace with a powerful smart AI engine that finds the most related bloggers for you.
 The best part is you use this platform entirely free and save tons of time and budget.
 Here is how to use this tool:

-Once you sign up on Ainfluencer, you can create free marketplace ads, target and filter influencers by categories, location, gender, language, etc., to introduce your business to qualified influencers and invite them to collaborate with you.
+Once you sign up on Ainfluencer, you can create free marketplace campaigns, target, and filter influencers by categories, location, gender, language, etc., to introduce your business to qualified influencers and invite them to collaborate with you.